cparros/football-visualization-project/README.md

 ## Future Developement/Cleanup

 - Move JS to files modules
-- Cleaner CSS
+- Cleaner CSS (react would make this easier)
-- Use React/Handlebars to display data
+- Use React to display data (SPA?)
 - create ALL charts with charts.js or D3 to allow customization and remove Abstraction Barrier
-- Mobile functionality
+- Mobile functionality?
 - User Selection/Imput to allow for dynamically created graphs
-- Setup server.js / routes for Heroku deploy
+- Setup server.js / routes for Heroku deploy ?
-- More QBs
+- More QB's/Player's data
-- More Interactive Charts
+- More Interactive Charts?
-- Connection to a database
+- Connection to a database?
-- Allow users to create a profile where they can save QB's they have researched and charts they have made
+- Allow users to create a profile where they can save QB's or Players they have researched and charts they have made

 ## Questions
 Email: Celparros@gmail.com